TheodoreEhrenborg/tiny_stories_rl/docs/src/reinforce_vs_rloo.md

 This technique is known as REINFORCE-Leave-One-Out (RLOO---see TODO et al for more).

+Here's a plot of the reward over time of two RLOO runs (green) versus the REINFORCE runs above:

 TODO Graph

 RLOO can take longer to find a high reward.
 The x-axis is number of text generations, and RLOO has to generate multiple texts